 Instead of feeling pleasure doing everyday activities, the addicted person will feel bored.
 Only the substance, video game, or the drug they take will provide enough dopamine to feel pleasure and excitement.

 Thus, the more of the substance or drug an individual takes, the more of it will take to feel the same levels of pleasure as before.
 Eventually, repetition leads to addiction.
-The same can happen with video games.
+The same can happen with video games and social media apps like TikTok.

 What Triggers Dopamine?